 Searching for fresh inspiration?
 Looking to uncover higher levels of technique, expression, and creative purpose?
-Get in touch for lessons: intensify your six-string imagination with global musical ideas…
+Get in touch for lessons: intensify your imagination with global musical ideas…

-As a lifelong sonic searcher, music education is a natural passion.
 I love helping others find joy in the instrument that has given me so much: and firmly believe that ‘talent’ mostly equates to ‘enjoying the feeling of improvement’.
 If learning energises, nothing is a struggle.

 • Online Lessons •